 - Possible weight increase after the diet ends

 - May cause blood vessel damage (usually by indulging in high sugar foods)

 Can The Keto Diet Reverse Type 2 Diabetes?

 Going keto seems to be highly effective in lowering blood glucose, reducing HbA1c, and promoting weight loss in patients with type 2 diabetes.

-Many studies have shown the cutting out the junk and exercising has been effective in managing and even reversing type 2 diabetes.
+Many studies have shown the cutting out the junk and exercising has been effective in managing type 2 diabetes.

 However, the side effects and risk of ketoacidosis may account for why some doctors shy away from talks about the keto diet and type 2 diabetes.

 The keto diet may be well suited for people who are obese and want to shed several pounds quickly.